New freelancers, never, ever approach clients asking them to just give you a chance or telling them you’re just a beginner looking for a chance.

-Once you’re offering your skills in return for someone else’s money, you’re not someone looking for a chance.
+When you’re offering your skills in return for someone else’s money, you’re not someone looking for a chance.

 First off, professionals don’t approach their clients with a me-first attitude.
 And that’s what you’re doing when you ask someone to give you a chance or opportunity.

-You’ve let the prospective client know that you don’t have any track record or protocol to base your requests on, so they’re more empowered to give you what they want you to have and to take control of the relationship.
+You’ve let the prospective client know that you don’t have a solid track record or protocol to base your requests on.
+Now, they’re more empowered to offer you what they want to give and take control of the relationship.